Acute and Chronic Care Management

 How often should I check blood sugar?

-Depends on your treatment plan and whether you use insulin.
+Based on your treatment plan and insulin use.

 Can prediabetes be reversed?